-Cron is a software utility used to schedule automatic time-based commands or shell scripts on Linux and other Unix-like operating systems.
-Schedules are manually inserted to automatically run these tasks periodically at fixed times, dates or intervals.
+Cron is an Unix-like operating system software utility used to schedule automatic time-based commands.
+Entered commands can be in the form of Bash or Bash scripts that are meant to be automatically executed periodically at fixed times, dates or intervals.

 Cron, also known as crontab (aka cron table) has a schedule formula for any minute of any day of the week, month and even any year in the future.
-It is perfect for scheduling repetitive tasks (or ‘jobs’) on for example the Raspberry Pi running Raspbian.
-This post will go through the basics and some tips on how to use Cron’s functionality.
+It is perfect for scheduling repetitive commands (also known as Cron jobs, Cron entries or Cron tasks) or commands that should be executed at specific dates and times.
+Cron is often used for tasks like, log rotation, backup scripts, updating file indexes and running custom scripts.

 Running as root, Crontab entries can also be used with